Ivy Queen: 1995–99: The Noise, En Mi Imperio and The Original Rude Girl

 When she was 18, Ivy Queen moved to San Juan, where she met rapper and producer DJ Negro.
 In 1995, Queen joined an all-male Puerto Rican group called the Noise, at the invitation of DJ Negro.
 The group became part of the emerging reggaeton scene.
 DJ Negro began producing a series of CDs centered around the Noise.
 Ivy Queen made her first appearance on the fifth installment of the CD series on a track called "Somos Raperos Pero No Delincuentes".
 She became tired of the violent and sexual themes often used in reggaeton, and wished to write about a wider variety of subjects.

 DJ Negro convinced Queen to go solo, and in 1997 she recorded her first solo album, En Mi Imperio—which featured the hit single "Como Mujer"—for Sony Discos.
 In 1998, Queen launched her second album, The Original Rude Girl—which featured Don Chezina, Alex D'Castro, and Domingo Quiñones—and worked with Wyclef Jean on her debut single "In the Zone".
 The album is bilingual and features hip hop music, a departure from the reggaeton featured on her debut album.
 The Original Rude Girl was commercially unsuccessful but "In The Zone" charted at number 38 on the Billboard Rhythmic Top 40.

 In 1999, after a lack of commercial success with her first two studio albums, Sony dropped Queen and she took a break from her musical career.
-In 2001 and 2002, Queen's music began appearing on reggaeton compilation albums, spawning hits like "Quiero Bailar" from The Majestic 2 and "Quiero Saber" from Kilates.
+Ivy Queen: La Reina del Reggaeton Trailblazing against Machismo - Luz Media In 2001 and 2002, Queen's music began appearing on reggaeton compilation albums, spawning hits like "Quiero Bailar" from The Majestic 2 and "Quiero Saber" from Kilates.
 With songs like "Quiero Bailar", Ivy Queen represented women "In a movement that took off commercially [and dominantly was led by men] with aggressively lyrics and a "doggiestyle perreo dance".
 Ivy Queen established herself as reggaeton's no-nonsense female conscience.
 (Her anthem "Quiero Baliar" warned her dance partner not to misinterpret those moves.)".
 In 2003, Queen and her then-husband Gran Omar signed with independent, Miami-based label Real Music, established by Jorge Guadalupe and Anthony Pérez.
 They appeared on the label's first album Jams Vol. 1.
 Queen frequently appeared and performed on the reggaeton television show "The Roof", which featured urban music and lifestyle, and was produced by Pérez.